Special Interest Housing

 - School of Arts and Sciences Honors Program Honors Housing

-This special interest community is located in the North Lynton Towers on Livingston Campus and will be opened throughout fall, winter, and spring breaks.
+This special interest community is being relocated and more information will be available soon.
+It will be opened throughout fall, winter, and spring breaks.
 Students who opt for this community will receive additional information by early summer.

 If you have any questions, please contact the Residence Life Assignments Office at 848-445-0750 or by emailing firstname.lastname@example.org.